Read in 4 minutes

 Secure Shell (SSH) is a cryptographic network protocol used for secure connection between a client and a server and supports various authentication mechanisms.
 The two most popular mechanisms are passwords based authentication and public key based authentication.

-In this tutorial we will show you how to setup a SSH key-based authentication and connect to your Linux servers without entering a password.
+In this tutorial, we will show you how to setup an SSH key-based authentication as well how to connect to your Linux server without entering a password.

 The following steps will describe the process for configuring passwordless SSH login: